-There have been suggestions and indeed outline plans for an A49/A44 link road for many years (see Appendix 1 Consultation leaflet on industrial estate road 1995) and a case made for its construction.
+There have been suggestions, and indeed outline plans, for an A49/A44 link road for many years (see LANP Appendix 1 Consultation leaflet on industrial estate road 1995) and a case made for its construction.
 There are many valid reasons why the road is necessary as part of a comprehensive traffic management plan for the town prior to development on the strategic sites.

-For many years air quality on and close to the Bargates junction has been below legal standards (see Appendix 1 Air Quality Order 2006, Bargates Air Quality Action Plan 2014).
-There have also been repeated references to the congestion on the route through the town (see Appendix 1 Leominster Traffic Survey Report 2007; Waterman-Boreham report for Mosaic 2010).
+For many years air quality on and close to the Bargates junction has been below legal standards (see LANP Appendix 1 Air Quality Order 2006, Bargates Air Quality Action Plan 2014).
+There have also been repeated references to the congestion on the route through the town (see LANP Appendix 1 Leominster Traffic Survey Report 2007; Waterman-Boreham report for Mosaic 2010).
 The current route includes two roundabouts, two sets of traffic lights, three right angle bends and a level crossing which all contribute to congestion.

 It is likely that traffic levels will remain the same or increase in the future (roadstone carriers from the quarries just over the border beyond Kington will continue to use the route).
 It is clear that additional traffic using the present route through the town, whether heavy construction traffic or additional personal transport of new residents on the strategic sites, will exacerbate the problems caused by poor air quality and congestion.
-It is therefore imperative that an alternative route for through traffic is provided before construction on these sites commences.
+It is therefore imperative that an alternative route for through traffic is provided at the earliest stage in the development of the SUE but no later than 2025.

-Placing the onus of financing the link road on the developers of the SUE will ensure that neither gets completed as the experience of the last fifty years shows.
-The cost of the road adds an unacceptable risk to the commercial viability of the development of the SUE which will put off developers.
+Placing the onus of fully financing the link road on the developers of the SUE will ensure that neither gets completed as the experience of the last fifty years shows.

+The cost of the road adds an additional pressure on the commercial viability of the development of the SUE which could discourage developers.
 The likelihood is that the town would be left with piecemeal development and an incomplete road at the end of the plan period.